-Regulation of the Framework Law of the Potable Water and Sanitation Sector, Agreement 006 (May 8, 2004); Regulation of the Water Administration Boards Criterion 7.9 Efficiency in the use of fossil energy and the use of renewable energy is optimised.
-Energy Use General Environmental Law and its Regulations Incandescent to Fluorescent Light Substitution Law, Decree 112-2007 (December 13, 2007); Promotion of Electric Power Generation with Renewable Resources Law, Decree 70-2007 (October 2, 2007); Regulation of the Framework Law of the Electricity Subsector, Agreement 934-97 (April 12, 1999); Regulation for the Installation and Operation of Service Stations, Fuel Tanks for Own Consumption and Alternative or Substitute Products, Legislative Decree 85-98; Hydrocarbons Law, Decree 194-84; Production and Consumption of Biofuels Law; Lawto Promote the Generation of Electricity with Natural Resources; General Electric Industry Law Criterion 7.10 Plansare developed, implemented and mote techniques are designed to minimise GHG emissions. onitored to reduce pollution and emissions, such as greenhouse gas (GHG), and new Pollution Reduction Regulationsfor the Regulation of Pollutant Gas and Smoke Emissions from Motor Vehicles, Agreement 719-1999 (October 11, 1999); General Regulation for the Control of Emissions Generated by Fixed Sources, Executive Agreement 1566-2010 (February 22, 2011); General Regulation on the Use of Substances that Deplete the Ozone Layer; General Environmental Law, Decree 104-93 (June 30, 1993); General Regulation of the Environmental Law, Agreement 109-93 (February 6, 1994); Health Code, Decree 65-91 (August 26, 1991); General Environmental Health Regulations, Agreement 0094 (June 20, 1998); Biofuels Law and its regulations; Contribution planned and determined at the national level NDC Criterion 7.11 Fire is not used to prepare the land and is prevented in the area under management.
-Soil Preparation Forestry, Protected Areas and Wildlife Law, Decree 98-2007 (February 26, 2011); General Regulation of the Forestry, Protected Areas and Wildlife Law, Decree 031-2010; General Environmental Law, Decree 104-93 (June 30, 1993)
+Regulation of the Framework Law of the Potable Water and Sanitation Sector-Agreement No. 006 (May 8, 2004).
+Regulation of the Water Administration Boards.
+Criterion 7.9 The efficiency in the use of foss il energy and the use of renewable energy is optimized.
+Energy Use General Environmental Law and its Regulations Incandescent To Fluorescent Light Substitution Law - Decree No. 112-2007 (December 13, 2007).
+Law for the Promotion of Electric Power Generation with Renewable Resources - Decree No. 70-2007 (October 2, 2007).
+Regulation of the Framework Law of the Electricity Subsector - Agreement No. 934-97 (April 12, 1999).
+Regulation for the Installation and Operation of Service Stations, Fuel Tanks for Own Consumption and Alternative or Substitute Products.
+Legislative Decree 85-98.
+Hydrocarbons Law Decree Number 194-84 Law for the Production and Consumption of Biofuels Law to promote the generation of electricity with natural resources General Law of the Electric Industry dand monitored to reduce pollution and emissions, such as greenhouse gas (GHG), and new techniques are designed to minimize GHG en Regulation for the Regulation of Pollutant Gas and Smoke Emissions from Motor Vehicles - Agreement 719 - 1999 (October 11, 1999).
+General Regulation for the Control of Emissions Generated by Fixed Sources - Executive Agreement No. 1566 - 2010 (February 22, 2011).
+General Regulation on the Use of Substances that Deplete the Ozone Layer.
+General Environmental Law - Decree 104 - 93 (June 30, 1993).
+General Regulation of the Environmental Law - Agreement 109-93 (February 6, 1994).
+Health Code - Decree 65-91 (August 26, 1991).
+General Environmental Health Regulations - Agreement No. 0094 (June 20, 1998).
+Biofuels Law and its regulations Contribution planned and determined at the national level NDC.
+Criterion 7.11 Fire is not used to prepare the land and is prevented in the area under management.
+Soil Preparation Forestry Law, Protected Areas and Wildlife - Decree 98-2007 (February 26, 2011).
+Constant Description of the Forester Level and American Middle Description 2010